 Traditional aeration systems, such as diffused air or mechanical aerators, create larger bubbles that rise to the surface of the water quickly and release oxygen into the atmosphere.
 While these systems can improve oxygen levels in the water column in some cases, they do not effectively reach the sediment layer, where oxygen is often limited.
 Moleaer’s nanobubble technology has been independently validated to have over 85% oxygen transfer efficiency (OTE), while many conventional aeration systems only have 1-40% OTE, depending on the technology.

-By getting more oxygen into the sediment layer using nanobubble technology, the microbial communities that live within the sediment can thrive, promoting the breakdown of organic matter and nutrient cycling.
-This can help improve water quality and clarity by reducing nutrient loading and promoting a healthy ecosystem in the lake.
+By getting more oxygen into the sediment layer using nanobubble technology, the microbial communities that live within the sediment can thrive, promoting the breakdown of organic matter like muck and nutrient cycling.
+This can help improve water quality and clarity by reducing nutrient concerns and promoting a healthy ecosystem in the lake.
 Additionally, promoting a healthy sediment layer can also help mitigate the effects of harmful algal blooms and improve the habitat for benthic organisms and other aquatic life.

 Moleaer offers commercial-grade nanobubble generators that are easy to install and maintain into any size water body.
 The Kingfisher and Clear nanobubble generators were specifically designed for lakes and ponds to target the root causes of common lake problems.
 Learn more about our products.